opentoonz/opentoonz_docs/source/creating_movements.rst

     - Use the **Delete** command to delete the selection.

     .. note:: All of these commands are available in the menu that opens when right-clicking nodes and links.

     .. note:: The table and the default camera cannot be removed from the Stage Schematic.

 .. tip:: **To Group selected objects:**

     Right-click any selected nodes and choose **Group** from the menu that opens.

-.. note:: Nodes can only be grouped if they share the parent node, and parent node is included in the selection.
+    .. note:: Nodes can only be grouped if they share the parent node, and the parent node is included in the selection.

 .. tip:: **To open a Group:**

     Right-click the group and choose **Open Group** from the menu that opens: the group objects are displayed in a box, showing links between group nodes, and links with nodes outside of the group.

     .. note:: In the Stage Schematic, when the content of a group is displayed it's not possible to edit the links between group nodes, and links with nodes outside of the group.

 .. tip:: **To close a Group:**

-    Click the close button on the right of the group box bar.
+    Click the **Close button** on the right of the group box bar.

 .. tip:: **To release a Group:**